By Lahnee Pavlovich, Head of Research and Writing, Athlete Assessments

 “I believe that in any topic on which you lecture discussing the general principles for that topic and the latest research findings is without any doubt the right approach, particularly when you discuss complex issues like the application of leadership skills,” he said.

 “But the problem with this ‘general approach’ is that some students will always challenge these general principles thinking “…oh well, but that is not me”.
-The Sport ManagerDISC profile provides a one-by-one individual report of an array of aspects related to individual traits and behavioural styles of people,”
+The Sport ManagerDISC profile provides a one-by-one individual report of an array of aspects related to individual traits and behavioral styles of people,”

 “That’s what I found most interesting about the Sport ManagerDISC and that’s why I decided to include it in my class.